-The NACA Project researchers will present a paper entitled “Investigating Latina/o Community Cultural Wealth, Social Network Capital, and Academic/Career Development: A Quantitative Study” at the 2022 Association for the Study of Higher Education (ASHE) General Conference.
+The NCA Project researchers will present a paper entitled “Investigating Latina/o Community Cultural Wealth, Social Network Capital, and Academic/Career Development: A Quantitative Study” at the 2022 Association for the Study of Higher Education (ASHE) General Conference.

-NACA Team Wins Collaborative NSF Grant with the University of Texas System LSAMP: The Networks and Cultural Assets Project (NACA) team has won an NSF Racial Equity in STEM grant in collaboration with scientists at the University of Texas El Paso (UTEP).
+NCA Team Wins Collaborative NSF Grant with the University of Texas System LSAMP: The Networks and Cultural Assets Project (NCA) team has won an NSF Racial Equity in STEM grant in collaboration with scientists at the University of Texas El Paso (UTEP).
 UTEP is the lead institution for the University of Texas System Louis Stokes Alliance for Minority Participation (LSAMP), and this partnership aims to help the Alliance better understand the STEM career trajectories of Latina/o students at Hispanic Serving Institutions.
 The project team will document the assets, experiences, and relationships of a group of Latina/o students each fall over the course of 3 years, and will employ new quantitative techniques for assessing their Community Cultural Wealth (CCW) during their college-to-career transition.
 The longitudinal mixed method design is among the first to combine CCW with ego network analysis.
 This not only expands the epistemologies and methodologies available to STEM education researchers, but more broadly speaking, can inform institutions of higher education as they develop CCW- and social network-based STEM programming to support Latina/o students as they work toward their career goals.

 Kyoungjin Jang-Tucci will present the findings about non-traditional students’ internship participation at the 2022 American Association for Adult and Continuing Education Conference.

 Dr. Mindi Thompson joins Dr. Matthew Hora as CCWT co-Director